-Anglomania presents historical costumes with clothing of the late twentieth and early twenty-first centuries in a series of theatrical vignettes staged in the Museum's English Period Rooms.
-The Kirtlington Park Dining Room (ca. 1748), the venue for "The English Garden," teems with figure wearing eighteenth-century gowns made from Spitalfields silks and sporting twenty-first century hats by Philip Treacy.
-Although the gowns and hats are separated by time, they are united through their designs of bold flowers that are startling in their botanical naturalism.
-The Landsowne Dining Room (1776–79) becomes "The gentlemen's Club," in which dandies, gentlemen, and punks, wearing designs by Malcolm McLaren and Vivienne Westwood, clash in a scene of Hogarthian intensity.
+AngloMania presents historical costumes with clothing of the late twentieth and early twenty-first centuries in a series of theatrical vignettes staged in the Museum's English Period Rooms.
+In the book images of the Kirtlington Park Dining Room (ca. 1748), the venue for "The English Garden," teems with figures wearing eighteenth-century gowns made from Spitalfields silks and sporting twenty-first century hats by Philip Treacy.
+Although the gowns and hats are separated by time, they are united through their bold flowers motifs that are startling in their botanical naturalism.
+The Lansdowne Dining Room (1776–79) becomes "The Gentlemen's Club," in which dandies, gentlemen, and punks, wearing designs by Malcolm McLaren and Vivienne Westwood, clash in a scene of Hogarthian intensity.
 Around the Hampton Court State Bed (ca. 1698) Queen Victoria in widow's weeds mourns the death of a figure wearing tartan trousers and an elaborately embroidered cape-jacket by Alexander McQueen.

-The illuminating and entertaining texts, written by Andrew Bolton, are complemented by an introductory essay by Ian Buruma, which traces the beginnings of the desire for all things British.
+The illuminating and entertaining texts, written by Andrew Bolton, are complemented by an introductory essay by Ian Buruma that traces the beginnings of the desire for all things British.